nashrah14/SolarPowerPrediction/README.md

 # SolarPowerPrediction
-This an AIML project in AICTE Virtual Internship
+This an AIML project on Solar Power Prediction in AICTE Virtual Internship